|

 ANSWER

-For example, any concurrent illness anywhere in the cat's body can increase the insulin requirement for a cat or make it impossible to ever find a stable dosage.
+For example, any concurrent feline illness anywhere in the cat's body can increase the insulin requirement for a cat or make it impossible to ever find a stable dosage.
 The concurrent condition must be located and treated and then the insulin is more likely going to be more effective and a stable dosage can be achieved.
-These conditions can be such things as a urinary tract infection, dental disease, infection elsewhere in the body .....and many other things.
-The problem must be located and treated or the kitty's diabetes may never be controlled well enough.
+These conditions can be such things as a feline urinary tract infection, dental disease, infection elsewhere in the body .....and many other things.
+The problem must be located and treated or the feline diabetes may never be controlled well enough.

 Another thing I look for when a cat reaches 6 units of insulin and still needs more is called the Somogyi effect.